SomeWeekendReading/someweekendreading.github.io/_posts/2024-04-06-paths-not-taken.md

 job markets, which are usually pretty horrible anyway.
 Sure, I had this PhD from a prestigious institution.
 But that didn't matter much:
-- I knew people who'd done that, _and_ a couple prestigious postdocs (yet another several years of apprenticeship), but couldn't even get tenure-track interviews.
+- I knew people who'd done that, _and_ a couple prestigious postdocs (yet another several years of low-paying apprenticeship), but couldn't even get tenure-track interviews.
 - When I looked at tenure rates, the institutions I wanted were tenuring about 1 in 14 of their junior faculty.
 That meant almost certain failure: although I'm pretty smart, all my competitors were equally smart, and all willing to work 80 hours a week for